REMI: Reconstructing Episodic Memory During Internally Driven Path Planning: Recalling MEC Representations from Sensory Observations

 \section{Recalling MEC Representations from Sensory Observations}

-We first tested that sensory observations at the goal location can trigger retrieval of the corresponding grid cell (GC) representation through auto-association of GCs and spatially modulated cells (SMCs).
-Auto-association is expected to occur when the input pattern is incomplete or degraded.
-To evaluate this, we trained nine models with identical configurations, varying only the masking ratio \(r_{\text{mask}}\) from 0.1 to 0.9.
-The masking ratio \(r_{\text{mask}}\) specifies the maximum fraction of direction, speed, GC, and SMC inputs, as well as their initial hidden states, that are randomly set to zero during training.
-This simulates degraded observations and encourages the network to learn robust recall through auto-association.
-Each model was trained on randomly sampled short trajectories using a fixed \(r_{\text{mask}}\), with new random masks generated for every trajectory and varying across time and cells.
-Masks were applied to both the inputs and initial states of GCs, SMCs, speed cells, and direction cells (Suppl.~\ref{sup_training_hcmec}).
+We test our first prediction that associating sensory observations (SMC responses) with GC patterns enables recall of those patterns from partial sensory cues.
+Auto-association arises when input patterns are incomplete or degraded.
+To model this, we trained nine identical networks differing only in masking ratio \(r_{\text{mask}}\) (0.1 to 0.9), which specifies the maximum fraction of head direction, speed, GC, and SMC inputs and initial hidden states randomly set to zero during training.
+Each model was trained on randomly sampled short trajectories using a fixed \(r_{\text{mask}}\), with new masks generated for every trajectory and varying across time and cells.
+Masks were applied to both inputs and initial states of GCs, SMCs, speed cells, and head direction cells (Suppl.~\ref{sup:training_hcmec}).

 After training, we randomly selected locations in the environment and sampled the corresponding ground-truth SMC responses.
 Each sampled response was repeated \(T\) times to form a query.
 During queries, the network state was initialized to zero across all hidden-layer neurons, and the query was input only to the spatial modulated cells, while responses from all cells were recorded over \(T\) timesteps.
-At each timestep, the activity of a subpopulation of cells (e.g., SMC, GC, HPC) was decoded into a position by finding the nearest neighbor on the corresponding subpopulation ratemap aggregated during testing (Suppl.\ref{sup_testing}).
-Nearest neighbor search was performed using FAISS \cite{douze2024faiss, johnson2019billion} (Suppl.\ref{sup_decoding_location}).
+At each timestep, the activity of a subpopulation of cells (e.g., SMC, GC, HPC) was decoded into a position by finding the nearest neighbor on the corresponding subpopulation ratemap aggregated during testing (Suppl.\ref{sup:testing}).
+Nearest neighbor search was performed using FAISS \cite{douze2024faiss, johnson2019billion} (Suppl.\ref{sup:decoding_location}).